 Request Recount in Writing

-- Any voter may, within five days of the completion of the official canvass, file a request for a recount for any local or countywide election with the Registrar of Voters.
+- Any voter may, within five days of the completion of the official canvass but not later than 5 p.m. on the fifth day, file a request for a recount for any local or countywide election with the Registrar of Voters.
 The request must be in writing and specify on behalf of which candidate or position on a measure it is filed.
 The recount request must be filed within five days of the completion of the official canvass.
 Completion of the canvass is when the elections official signs the certified statement of the results of the election.
 (CA Elections Code Sec.
 15620).
-The requestor of the recount may select whether the recount shall be conducted manually or by machine or both.
+The requestor of the recount must select whether the recount shall be conducted manually or by machine.

 - For any election which is conducted in more than one county but not statewide, the request for a recount may be filed with any or all of the affected counties and must be filed within five days of the county's completion of the official canvass.

 - Any recount request for a statewide office or measure must be filed with the California Secretary of State and not the county Registrar of Voters.

 Meet with Election Official to Review Ground Rules and Procedures

 Each party of interest must appoint one spokesperson and notify the Registrar of Voters of the name of the person.
 This person can be in addition to the observers and will have access to all parts of the recount area when escorted by election office personnel.
 A different person may be appointed periodically upon written notification to the Registrar of Voters.
 Such persons shall be authorized by the parties of interest to make final decisions on their behalf.